-- Increased Productivity: The restructuring of organizational structure results in the overall increment in productivity.
+The restructuring of organizational structure results in an overall increment in productivity.

-- Recognition: During the process, some employees get credit for their excellent efforts towards the organization.
+During the process, some employees get credit for their efforts towards the organization.

-- Self-Awareness: The employees become aware of their capabilities when management assign more responsibilities to them.
+The employees become aware of their capabilities when management assigns more responsibilities to them.

 - Employees get insecure about their job.